axeltlarsson/receptdatabasen-api/README.md

 # receptdatabasen-api
-*The new PostgREST backend for receptdatabasen*
+*The new PostgREST backend and Elm frontend for receptdatabasen*

+See [frontend](./frontend/) for the Elm frontend.

 ## Run
 `docker-compose up`